-Human papillomavirus and hepatitis C virus unit (HPHCU): reference services
+Human papillomavirus unit (HPU): reference services

-HPHCU contributes to national sexually transmitted infection surveillance programmes designed to monitor the impact of the HPV vaccines on the UK population.
+HPU contributes to national sexually transmitted infection surveillance programmes designed to monitor the impact of the HPV vaccines on the UK population.
 The unit also undertake studies to understand the immune responses generated following HPV vaccination and those generated during natural infection.

 The unit does not offer a diagnostic service for HPV infection.